-The penalties for substance possession in Georgetown generally are the least harsh of the penalties for drug crimes.
+The penalties for substance possession in Georgetown generally are the least harsh of the penalties for drug crimes, as a knowledgeable lawyer could explain.
 For instance, under S.C.
 Code § 44-53-375, possession of less than one gram of methamphetamine or cocaine is a misdemeanor for a first offense.
 Nonetheless, the penalties can include a sentence of imprisonment of up to three years, a $5,000 fine, or both.

 As individuals accrue previous drug convictions, these penalties increase substantially.
 A second violation of this section is a felony charge that can result in up to five years of incarceration, a $7,500 fine, or both.

 What are the Penalties for Manufacturing and Distributing Illicit Substances?